-4.6.1 Comments from markers are annotated on the text of each assignment.
-A brief summary and targets for improvement will appear on the reverse of the assignment top sheet.
+- 5.9.1 Comments from markers are annotated on the text of each assignment.
+A brief summary and targets for improvement will appear on the assignment top sheet. - 5.9.2 If your programme uses Turnitin comments from markers are annotated within the Turnitin Feedback Studio for each assignment.
+A brief general comment and targets for improvement will appear in the Feedback Studio @Grading Form'.